alexvollmer/archive.alexvollmer.com/content/posts/clip-version-005-has-been-released.md

 -----
 permalink: clip-version-005-has-been-released
 title: clip version 0.0.5 has been released!
-excerpt: ""
 date: 2008-06-13 22:06:04 -07:00
 tags: ""
+excerpt: ""
+original_post_id: 90
 toc: true
 -----
 You like command-line parsing, but you hate all of the bloat.
 Why should you have to create a Hash, then create a parser, fill the Hash out then throw the parser away (unless you want to print out a usage message) and deal with a Hash?
-Why, for Pete’s sake, should the parser and the parsed values be handled by two different objects?
+Why, for Pete's sake, should the parser and the parsed values be handled by two different objects?

 Changes:
 ### 0.0.5 / 2008-06-12